Contracts & Legal

 5. D&F Numbering.

-It is the responsibility of the Procuring Contracting Officer (PCO) and contract specialist to determine when a D&F or class D&F is required for an individual contract action or classes of contract actions.
+The Procuring Contracting Officer (PCO) and contract specialist are responsible for determining when a D&F or class D&F is required for an individual contract action or classes of contract actions.

 AcqNotes and References: